umitkaanusta/reddit-detective/docs/index.md

 ## Code Samples

 ### Creating a Reddit network graph
-**Note:** Neo4j uses PRAW (Python Reddit API Wrapper) to call the Reddit API.
-Each API call may have some delay, so using reddit-detective to collect large data might be unscalable for now. **Functionality to convert tabular Reddit data to network graph will be added.**
+**Note:** Due to limitations of the Reddit API, Each API call may have some delay, so using reddit-detective to collect large data might be unscalable for now. **Functionality to convert tabular Reddit data to network graph will be added.**
 ```python
 import praw
 from neo4j import GraphDatabase